 - (i) The urge to fulfill needs is a prime factor in motivation of people at work.
 Human beings strive to fulfill a wide range of needs.
 Human needs are multiple, complex and interrelated. - (ii) Human needs form a particular structure or hierarchy.
 Physiological needs are at the base of the hierarchy while self-actualisation needs are at the apex.
 Safety (security) needs, social needs and esteem (ego) needs are positioned in between.
-As one proceeds from base towards apex, needs become less essential.

-- (iii) Lower-level-needs must at least partially be satisfied before higher-level needs emerge.
+As one proceeds from base towards apex, needs become less essential. - (iii) Lower-level-needs must at least partially be satisfied before higher-level needs emerge.
 In other words, a higher-level need does not become an active motivating force until the preceding lower-order needs are satisfied.
-Human beings strive to gratify their needs in a sequential manner starting from the base of the hierarchy, all needs are not felt at the same time. - (iv) As soon as one need is satisfied, another need emerges.
+Human beings strive to gratify their needs in a sequential manner starting from the base of the hierarchy. all needs are not felt at the same time. - (iv) As soon as one need is satisfied, another need emerges.
 This process of need satisfaction continues from birth to death.
 Man is a wanting animal. - (v) A satisfied need is not a motivator, i.e., it ceases to influence human behaviour.
 It is the unsatisfied needs which regulate an individual's behaviour. - (vi) Various need levels are inter-dependent and overlapping.
 Each higher level need emerges before the lower level need is completely satisfied. - 1.
 Physiological needs: These are biological needs required to preserve human life.
 Therefore, these needs are also known as survival needs.
 They include needs for food, drink, air, sleep, etc. these needs must be satisfied first of all and, therefore, they are a powerful motivating force when thwarted.
 'Man lives by bread alone' when there is no bread.
 Physiological needs must be satisfied repeatedly but they are essentially finite.
-For example, an individual requires a limited amount of food but he requires it every day. - Safety needs: Once physiological needs are reasonably satisfied; a person wants protection from physical dangers and economic security.
+For example, an individual requires a limited amount of food but he requires it every day. - 2.
+Safety needs: Once physiological needs are reasonably satisfied; a person wants protection from physical dangers and economic security.
 Safety needs are thus concerned with protection from danger, deprivation and threat.
 These needs are finite but they may serve as motivators in case of arbitrary and unpredictable management actions.
 Such actions create uncertainty and people seek job security.
 Organisations can influence these needs through pension schemes, insurance plans, fear of dismissal, etc. - 3.
 Social needs: Man is a social animal as he seeks affiliation (association) with others.
 Social needs refer to need for belonging, need for acceptance, need for love and affection, etc. such needs are infinite as they are considered as secondary needs because they are not essential to preserve human life.
 They represent needs of the mind and spirit rather than of the physical body.
-Organisations can influence these needs through supervision, communication system, work groups, etc.
+Organisations can influence these needs through supervision, communication system, work groups, etc. - 4.
+Esteem needs: Esteem needs are of two types: self-esteem and esteem of others.
+Self-esteem needs include self-respect, self-confidence, competence, achievement, knowledge and independence.
+Esteem of others includes reputation, status, and recognition.
+These needs are infinite and thwarting them results in feelings of inferiority, weaknesses and helplessness. - 5.
+Self-actualization needs: These are the needs for realising one's full potential, for continued self-development, for being creative.
+It is the desire of becoming what one is capable of becoming. it is an infinite and growth need.
+It is psychological in nature and very few persons satisfy it.
+The conditions of modern industrial life provide limited opportunity for the satisfaction of self-actualisation?

-Abraham Maslow's Need Hierarchy Theory
+Figure 5.6: Abraham Maslow's Hierarchy Theory

-Adopted from: "Maslow's Hierarchy: Applications for the Workplace"
+Adopted from: "Maslow's Hierarchy : Applications for the workplace"